 Because you have a community of customers who care about you and want to support you, it’s important that you communicate with them.

-Let customers know you will be offering no-contact delivery in response to the COVID-19 outbreak, as a way to help slow the spread and keep everybody safe.
+Let them know this is in response to the COVID-19 outbreak, as a way to help slow the spread and keep everybody safe.

 You can communicate this message across a variety of platforms.
 For example:

 With the COVID-19 outbreak causing restaurants to close in-person dining, many are shifting to no-contact delivery as a way to flatten the curve.
 If you make sure to set up your new operations, train staff, and communicate with guests, you can transition into this new model as smoothly as possible.